Suboxone Clinics in Alaska

 • Substance use treatment

-• People with co-occurring pain and substance use, people with HIV or AIDS and sexual abuse victims
+• People with co-occurring pain and substance use, clients with dual diagnosis and LGBT

 Services: